ga4gh/ga4gh-schemas/doc/source/api/alleleAnnotations.rst

 of the change ( e.g. a variant within a protein coding transcript may change the amino acid sequence of the resulting protein).

-This API supports the mining of variant annotations by region or genomic feature and the filtering of the results by predicted functional effect.
+This API supports the mining of variant annotations by region and the filtering of the results by predicted functional effect.

 Allele Annotation Schema Entities
 @@@@@@@@@@@@@@@@@@@@@@@@